Convergence of Goal-Oriented Adaptive Finite Element Methods for Nonsymmetric Problems: Introduction

 The \emph{total error} includes the oscillation term rather than the estimator

 The oscillation term captures the higher-frequency oscillations in the residual missed by the averaging of the finite element method.
-While the quasi-error is the focus of the contraction arguments, it is the total error that will be critical to complexity analysis.
-Therefore, we will need to establish various preliminary results for both types of error.
+While the quasi-error is the focus of the contraction arguments, the total error is used in our discussion of complexity analysis.

-The quasi-optimality of the goal oriented method in \S\ref{sec:complexity} is developed with respect to the total error which is shown to satisfy Cea's lemma.
-The cardinality result

-bounds the growth of the adaptive mesh with respect to the quasi-error of both problems.
-An equivalence between the quasi-error and total error is established in \S\ref{sec:complexity}.

-A final brief comment is in order concerning the notation used here compared to that in~\cite{CKNS08} and the related literature.
-In~\cite{CKNS08}, the number of times each marked element is refined is denoted $b$.
-In this article, each marked element is refined once.
-Therefore, $b$ will be reserved for the convection term in the nonsymmetric problem.
-The constant $C$ will denote a generic but global constant that may depend on the data and the condition of the initial mesh $\cT_0$, and may change from step to step.
+Throughout this paper, the constant $C$ will denote a generic but global constant that may depend on the data and the condition of the initial mesh $\cT_0$, and may change as an argument proceeds, without danger of confusion.

 {\bf\em Outline of the paper.} The remainder of the paper is structured as follows.
-In \S\ref{sec:setup}, we first describe the problem class and review some standard facts concerning conforming finite element discretization and error-estimate-driven adaptive finite element methods (AFEM).
-In \S\ref{sec:goafem}, we then describe a goal-oriented variation of the standard approach to AFEM (GOAFEM).
-Following the recent work of Mommer and Stevenson for symmetric problems, in \S\ref{sec:contraction_thms} we establish contraction of goal-oriented AFEM.
-We also then show convergence in \S\ref{subsec:goalConvergence} in the sense of the goal function.
-Our analysis approach is signficantly different, combining the recent contraction frameworks developed by Cascon et. al~\cite{CKNS08}, Nochetto, Siebert, and Veeser~\cite{NSV09}, and by Holst, Tsogtgerel, and Zhu~\cite{HTZ09a}.
-In \S\ref{sec:complexity}, we consider complexity questions, and establish quasi-optimal cardinality of GOAFEM.
+In \S\ref{sec:setu1p}, we first describe the problem class and review some standard facts concerning conforming finite element discretization and error-estimate-driven adaptive finite element methods (AFEM).
+In \S\ref{sec:goafe1m}, we then describe a goal-oriented variation of the standard approach to AFEM (GOAFEM).
+Following the recent work of Mommer and Stevenson for symmetric problems, in \S\ref{sec:contraction_thm1s} we establish contraction of goal-oriented AFEM.
+We also then show convergence in \S\ref{subsec:goalConvergenc1e} in the sense of the goal function.
+Our analysis combines the recent contraction frameworks developed in~\cite{CKNS08,NSV09,HTZ09a}, applied now to the goal oriented problem.
+In \S\ref{sec:numerics}, we present some numerical experiments comparing the method presented here with two standard goal oriented strategies.
 We recap the results in \S\ref{sec:conc}, and point out some remaining open problems.